-Indication/ intended purpose: The urethra bowl pessary is used to treat patients with stress incontinence and/or milder forms of genital prolapse (possibly a cystocele).
-The calotte (thickening on the pessary) is designed to support the transition between the bladder and urethra upwards, preventing the upper urethra from opening under stress situations such as coughing or physical stress, even reducing symptoms in mixed forms of stress and urge incontinence.
-The treatment is indicated and monitored by the health care provider.
-Compared to the urethra pessary, the urethra bowl pessary slips less frequently.
+Indication/ intended purpose: The Urethral Bowl Pessary is used to treat patients with stress incontinence and/or cystocele.
+A stable pelvic floor is required.
+The calotte (thickening on the pessary) is intended to move the transition between the bladder and urethra upwards and forwards and thus prevent the upper urethra from opening under stress situations such as coughing or movement (image).
+This is intended to prevent urine from entering the urethra, which favours the effect on urge incontinence or a mixed form of stress and urge incontinence.
+Compared to the urethral pessary, this pessary slips less frequently.